SimonJackson24/AMSLPR/VPS_DEPLOYMENT_GUIDE.md

 # VisionGate VPS Deployment Guide

 ## Overview
-This guide will help you deploy the VisionGate application (formerly AMSLPR) to your VPS using Docker on the visiongate user with CloudPanel.
+This guide will help you deploy the VisionGate application (formerly VisiGate) to your VPS using Docker on the visiongate user with CloudPanel.

 ## Prerequisites
 - SSH access to your VPS as visiongate user